 Several rounds of public meetings were held during the previous Major Investment Study process (MIS), which was concluded in January 2003.
 Meetings have been held for the current Environmental Impact Statement (EIS) process in August 2003, March 2004 and October 2005.
 Public hearings on the Draft EIS (DEIS) were held in July 2007.

 Public meetings about an interim US 290 configuration built by TxDOT and the Harris County Toll Road Authority (HCTRA) were held in December 2012.
 In June 2014, a change in the Memorandum of Understanding (MOU) between TxDOT and HCTRA meant that TxDOT would deliver all interim program improvements.
 TxDOT is proposing a design fo the initial US 290 construction phase which includes one additional general purpose lane in each direction from I-610 to SH 6, with a one-lane reversible High Occupancy Vehicle (HOV)/Toll lane in the center of US 290 from I-610 to SH 99 (Grand Parkway).
 Improvements to make the facility safer and more efficient will include mainlane shoulders to accommodate vehicle emergencies.
 The US 290 interim configuration does not impact the ongoing construction as it will be constructed within the right of way that has been environmentally cleared.

 TxDOT held public meetings regarding the proposed revised interim lane configuration on September 1, 2015 at the Berry Center in Cypress, and on September 3, 2015 at the Sheraton Brookhollow hotel at the I-610/US 290 interchange.
 Click here to view materials shown at those public meetings.

-TxDOT still plans to build the Hempstead Tollway along Hempstead Road, but that will not likely occur for 20 years.
+TxDOT still plans to build the Hempstead Tollway along Hempstead Road, but currently funding for the tollway is not available.

 I am a business owner and am concerned about construction near me – where can I go for help?